mrmattkennedy/CS5800/Prog_Assign_1/README.md

-All code/work was created by Matthew Kennedy, for CS5800, spring semester 2021 The purpose of this program is to convert a provided NFA or NFA-Lambda into a DFA, as well as test input strings
+All code/work was created by Matthew Kennedy, for CS5800, spring semester 2021 The purpose of this program is to convert a provided NFA or NFA-Lambda into a DFA, as well as test input strings.
+Examples of running this program located at the bottom.

 ### Running
 There are 3 ways to run this program:
 * Using the .exe file (Windows only)
-	example: ./nfa_lambda_dfa.exe [flags]
+	example: ./nfa_lambda_dfa.exe (args)
 * Using the python(3) command (windows/linux)
-	example: python3 nfa_lambda_dfa.py [flags]
+	example: python3 nfa_lambda_dfa.py (args)
 * Running the .py file without using python(3) command (./nfa_lambda_dfa.py) (windows/linux)
-	example: ./nfa_lambda_dfa.py [flags]
+	example: ./nfa_lambda_dfa.py (args)
 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>